 To vote in favor of a pull-request, use either:

 To vote against a pull-request, use either:

-Pull-Request reaching the minimum score are not automatically merged
+Pull-Request not reaching the minimum score are not automatically merged

 Anyone can vote on the pull-request, not only the contributors.

 Only one vote per person is taken into account to compute the final score.

 Only assignee can merge pull-request¶

 This option can be used for project wishing to institute a strong review workflow where pull-request are first assigned then merged.

 If this option is enabled, only the person assigned to the pull-request can merge it.